 Help if released on bail or a tag

 You need a suitable address to stay at before you can be released on bail or home detention curfew (an electronic tag).

-Court or prison staff may refer you to the Bail Accommodation Support Scheme (BASS) if you cannot live at your usual address.
+If you cannot live at your usual address, court or prison staff may refer you to the Bail Accommodation Support Scheme (BASS).

 Help from the probation service